Discover the best oil paint brands for beginners and professionals alike.

 A handmade, European professional grade paint, comparable in quality to Old Holland or Michael Harding.

-The paint is manufactured traditionally, by hand turning three stone cylinders, to mill the paint without heating or polluting it.
+Blockx manufactures the paint traditionally, by hand turning three stone cylinders.
+This works to mill the paint without heating or polluting it.

 Only pure pigment is used by Blockx, which is shown by the ease of which they can be mixed with other pigments on the canvas to create vibrant colours.

-The paint can be considered ‘perfectly lightfast’.
-The earth colours, black and iron oxides are ground in linseed oil, and all other colours are ground in poppy seed oil, as this is less prone to yellowing, and the paint film will not wrinkle over time.
+The paint is ‘perfectly lightfast’.
+Blockx grinds the earth colours, black and iron oxides in linseed oil.
+Then they grind all the other colours in poppy seed oil, as this is less prone to yellowing, and the paint film will not wrinkle over time.

 Blockx are unique in the sense that they bind their colours mainly in poppy seed oil.
 Poppy seed oil is a more expensive, non-yellowing oil that dries slower than linseed.

 You’ll notice a difference in your colours, the blues and whites will stay crisp.
 If you were to selectively choose colours from this brand, go for the violets, blues and whites—you can achieve a cooler colour palette working with Blockx than other brands of paint.